mbj/developers-bicycles/README.md

 ## Cost of software development

-The most valuable and indetermnistic resource in software development is: Human time.
+The most valuable and indeterministic resource in software development is: human time.

 * Human time is the biggest expense on software development.
 * Human performance varies with each window.